oscarcederberg/cmake-tutorial/README.md

 It is possible to add `libs/CMakeLists.txt` with `add_subdirectory(ExampleLib)` and then add `libs` as a subdirectory to root instead.
 However, it makes is a bit more puzzling to handle optional libraries.

 ## 05 Add Usage Requirements
-The usage requirement in `target_include_directories()` states who needs include the current source directory.
+The usage requirement in `target_include_directories()` states who needs to include the current source directory.

 * `INTERFACE`: consumers, but not the producer.
 * `PRIVATE`: producer, but not the consumers.